Hundreds killed in new violence in South Sudan, ICRC says

 The U.N. said it has been trying to deter such cycles of violence including in February after a “Lou Nuer offensive on Murle communities that resulted in hundreds of deaths to avenge persistent Murle raids on Lou Nuer villages.”
 The virus restrictions, however, have stalled the peace efforts.

 The pandemic also complicates South Sudan’s recovery from civil war in which nearly 400,000 people were killed.
-The former leader of the armed opposition, who is now a vice president, announced this week he tested positive for the virus.
-Riek Machar also leads the country’s COVID-19 task force.
+The former leader of the armed opposition, Riek Machar, who is now a vice president, announced this week he tested positive for the virus.

 South Sudan has nearly 300 virus cases, a few of them recently confirmed in crowded U.N.-run camps in the capital, Juba, and Bentiu where tens of thousands of people still shelter from the unrest.